 I mean, dream big—decide that this is actually the year you’re going to throw a huge, flagship event?
 Check event registration and management off your list of new budget money you have to ask for.

 It will always be something

 Death, taxes, and something disrupting the events industry.
+Those are the things you can depend on.
 But at Swoogo we work really hard to provide immense value to our customers, and to be a rock when things get stormy.
-We actually grew in 2020 and 2021 because we immediately pivoted our in-person model to encompass digital capabilities so that we could continue to offer the same level of value to our incredibly loyal customers.
+We actually grew in 2020 and 2021 because we immediately pivoted our in-person model to encompass digital capabilities, so that we could continue to offer the same level of value to our incredibly loyal customers.
 We continue to grow now, and believe that’s because we go out of our way to offer something to every single customer that they can’t get anywhere else.

 This year, it’s a stable event budget in an unstable economy.

 You may have noticed that this blog article is pretty Swoogo-centric.
 Most of the time our blog articles aren’t.
 But we’re reading the same forecasts you are, and the fact of the matter is that Swoogo has the most stable pricing model in the event industry.
 So when we’re offering advice about how to predict and stabilize your event budget … well, our #1 suggestion is that you use an event management platform that has one transparent, up-front price, with free integration use, and in-house support.
 And we’re the only ones who do all of that.

 So, as we enter the holiday season, we wish you and your people a wonderful end of the year … and we recommend you treat yourself with a stable event budget for the new year.
 Book a no-strings-attached demo here to find out what Swoogo can do for you.